Professor Joseph Abiodun Balogun

 Dr. Lorretta Favour Chizomam Ntoimo

 Lorretta Favour Chizomam Ntoimo is a Sociologist/Demographer.
 She obtained her Bachelors (Honours) degree in Sociology from the University of Calabar, Nigeria.
 Her Masters’ degree in Sociology/Demography was obtained from the University of Ibadan, Nigeria where she also obtained a PhD in Demography and Population Studies in 2012.
 Dr Ntoimo started her academic career in 2012 as an Assistant Lecturer in the Department of Demography and Social Statistics, Joseph ayo Babalola University, Ikeji-Arakeji, Osun State, Nigeria.
 Currently, she is a lecturer in the Department of Demography and Social Statistics, Federal University Oye-Ekiti, Nigeria where she has served in various administrative capacities including as the acting Head of the Department of Demography and Social Statistics.
 Dr Ntoimo serves as a Guest lecturer at the World Bank established Centre of Excellence in Reproductive Health Innovation (CERHI), University of Benin, Nigeria.
-She is an Associate of Women’s Health and Action Research Centre (WHARC), where she actively contributes to research planning, data collection and management, and writing for publications. » Readmore
+She is an Associate of Women’s Health and Action Research Centre (WHARC), where she actively contributes to research planning, data collection and management » Readmore

 Oluwadamilola A. Adejumo